 Among the findings:

-Key takeaways from our review of employment and wage trends:
+Key takeaways from our review of economic trends in manufacturing: